Let’s be honest, we often get asked to improve a survey when we don’t have time to read an entire survey book.

 - Choose one Most Crucial Question, the one that makes a difference and will provide essential data for decision making.

-- Add no more than a couple of extra questions to help you determine whether the people who answer are representative of the defined group of people you want to answer
+- Add no more than a couple of extra questions to help you decide whether the people who answer are representative of the defined group of people you want to answer

 - Keep your sample really small.
 Do a pilot with no more than 10 people and survey no more than 100.